thuanpham2311/garden/README.md

   - ⇒ You just use github repo search, search anything you want or you can use [Tag](#tag) or you can read the [Structure Notes](#structure-notes) below.
   - > e.g. <https://github.com/thuanpham2311/garden/search?q=anime>

+> DISCLAIMER: My stories, lessons, and advice are my personal experience, not reflecting opinions from any organization or company.

 ## Structure Notes

 - [§ zettelkasten note-taking method](publish/20211113231757.md)